-Adherence to hand hygiene.
-Alcohol-based hand rub (ABHR) is effective against C. auris and is the preferred method for routine hand hygiene.

-- Appropriate use of transmission-based precautions.
-Patients colonized or infected with C. auris in hospitals and nursing homes should be managed using contact precautions. - Cleaning and disinfecting the patient care environment (thorough daily and terminal cleaning) and reusable equipment with an EPA-registered disinfectant with a claim against C. auris. - Inter-facility communication about patient's C. auris status when a patient is transferred to another healthcare facility. - Screening contacts of newly identified case patients to identify C. auris colonization. - Laboratory surveillance of clinical specimens to detect additional cases.
+- Adherence to hand hygiene.
+Alcohol-based hand rub (ABHR) is effective against C. auris and is the preferred method for routine hand hygiene. - Appropriate use of transmission-based precautions.
+Patients colonized or infected with C. auris in hospitals and nursing homes should be managed using contact precautions. - Cleaning and disinfecting the patient care environment (thorough daily and terminal cleaning) and reusable equipment with an EPA-registered disinfectant with a claim against C. auris (List P) or a product with documented effectiveness against C. auris by CDC, is critical as C. auris can persist on surfaces in healthcare settings.
+If none of these products are available, an EPA-registered hospital-grade disinfectant effective against Clostridioides difficile spores (List K) can be used.
+Note that many products with label claims against COVID-19 are not effective against C. auris. - Inter-facility communication about patient's C. auris status when a patient is transferred to another healthcare facility. - Screening contacts of newly identified case patients to identify C. auris colonization. - > Laboratory surveillance of clinical specimens to detect additional cases.